PaperCutSoftware/silver/README.md

 1. `service`: The main service wrapper.
 It reads its configuration, manages your application's lifecycle, monitors its health, and runs tasks.
 2. `updater`: A standalone utility that handles the auto-update process.
 It's typically invoked as a `ScheduledTasks` or `StartupTask` by the `service` binary.

-All configuration is defined in a JSON file, typically named `<service-name>.conf`, which lives in the same directory as the `service` executable.
+All configuration is defined in a JSON file that lives alongside the `service` executable.
+It's conventional to rename the `service` binary to match your application (e.g., `my-app.exe`) and name the configuration file accordingly (e.g., `my-app.conf`).

 ---